ASTM International

-ASTM International, formerly known as American Society for Testing and Materials, is an international standards organization that develops and publishes voluntary consensus technical standards for a wide range of materials, products, systems, and services.
-Some 12,575 ASTM voluntary consensus standards operate globally.
-The organization's headquarters is in West Conshohocken, Pennsylvania, about 5 mi northwest of Philadelphia.
+ASTM International, formerly known as American Society for Testing and Materials, is a standards organization that develops and publishes voluntary consensus technical international standards for a wide range of materials, products, systems and services.
+Some 12,575 apply globally.
+The headquarters is in West Conshohocken, Pennsylvania, about 5 mi northwest of Philadelphia.
+It was founded in 1902 as the American Section of the International Association for Testing Materials.

-It is founded in 1902 as the American Section of the International Association for Testing Materials (see also International Organization for Standardization).
+In addition to its traditional standards work, ASTM operates several global initiatives advancing additive manufacturing, advanced manufacturing, and emerging technologies, including the Additive Manufacturing Center of Excellence (AM CoE), the acquisition of Wohlers Associates for market intelligence and advisory services, and the NIST-funded Standardization Center of Excellence (SCOE).